 Three Ways Collision Coverage Serves You

-- Pays for damage to your vehicle when YOU cause an accident:
+Collision coverage pays for damage to your vehicle when YOU cause an accident.

 - If you wreck your own vehicle, your insurer will pay for the cost to repair the vehicle, or if the cost to repair is more than the value of the vehicle, they will pay to replace it based on its market value at the time of the accident.

-- Pays for damage to your vehicle when ANOTHER DRIVER causes an accident:
+Collision coverage pays for damage to your vehicle when ANOTHER DRIVER causes an accident.

 - Your insurer will pay your damages and then go seek reimbursement from the other driver’s insurance.